 -

-If your group would like to plan a visit and would like staff available for questions, please reach out to tworivers@maicnet.org to schedule a date and time.
+Groups of all sizes are welcome at Two Rivers Gallery.
+If you’d like to plan a visit with staff available for questions, please email tworivers@maicnet.org to schedule a date and time.

 -